CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Manual: abilities, peculiarity, ```ab^ys, pec^y``` \
 Note "abilities" -- y stands unaltered.

-Teaching 1 specifically says "above/below the last letter," and explains that's where the Y would be if the whole word was written in Orthic.
-Looking at the examples, he means 3rd position (below).

 ![alt text](assets/teach-1-bits/ly,ity-t108.jpg)\
 Teaching 1: pitty, city, truly, nearly\
 Words are FW and Abbreviated.

+Teaching 1 specifically says "above/below the last letter," and explains that's where the Y would be if the whole word was written in Orthic.
+Looking at the examples, he means 3rd position (lower).

 ### -IVE
 See -ve.